 Mitigation and enhancement measures

 N/A

 -

 -

 N/A.

 -

-ts on Consideration should be sized to
+cts on Consideration should be given to

-of Consideration should be given to amending this policy so as to state
+of amending this policy so as to state

 for development is supported where it enhances the natural environment.

-lor ennances the natural environment.
+101

+ta on Consideration should be given to

-ts on Consideration should be given to amending this policy so as to state
+ets on Consideration should be given to amending this policy so as to state

 development is supported where it

 enhances the natural environment.

-ts on Consideration should be given to
+cts on Consideration should be given to

-ould amending this policy so as to state
+ould amending this policy so as to state development is supported where it

-development is supported where it enhances the natural environment.
+enhances the natural environment.

-ts on Consideration should be given to
+cts on Consideration should be given to

 ent. amending this policy so as to state